-Vulpecula is a northern constellation that can be seen by observers situated between +90° and -55° of lattitude.
+Vulpecula is a northern constellation that can be seen by observers situated between +90° and -55° of latitude.
 It is the night sky’s 55th largest constellation, and is located at the centre of the Summer Triangle, and therefore close to the constellations of Aquila, Lyra and Cygnus.
-Vulpecula is best seen in September when the Summer Triangle is prominent in the sky, and you should start your search about partway between Vega and Altair.
+Vulpecula is best seen in September when the Summer Triangle is prominent in the sky, and you should start your search about partway between the stars Vega in Lyra and Altair in Aquila.
 It is best to use a telescope or binoculars with a minimum magnification of 7×50 to spot this faint constellation.

 Notable Deep Sky Objects

 The constellation of Vulpecula contains a number of notable deep-sky objects, including one Messier object called the Dumbbell Nebula (M27).

 – The Dumbbell Nebula (M27, NGC 6853) is a famous planetary nebula found around 1360 light years distant of magnitude 7.5, making it the second brightest planetary nebula to the Helix Nebula (mag 7.3).
 It can be seen with most binoculars and telescopes, and observers should be sure to check out its central white star, which is the largest known white dwarf yet discovered.
 The Dumbbell Nebula is 8 arc minutes in diameter, and is believed to have been formed over the past 48,000 years as its dying star continues to emit hot gas into space.
 Its name comes from its double lobed shape that makes it look like a hand weight, although some people refer to it as the Apple Core Nebula or by its official name Messier 27, which comes from its discoverer Charles Messier, who spotted it in 1764.